Kongo Kong

-Steven Wilson (born August 10, 1979) is an American professional wrestler best known under the ring name Kongo Kong. he is currently performing independent circuit.
-He is best known for his time with Global Force Wrestling and Impact Wrestling.
+Steven Wilson (born August 10, 1979) is an American professional wrestler best known under the ring name Kongo Kong.
+He is currently performing on the independent circuit – predominantly for Juggalo Championship Wrestling (JCW), where is current JCW Battle Royal Champion in his first reign.
+He is best known for his time with Global Force Wrestling (GFW) and Total Nonstop Action Wrestling (TNA).

 Early career

 Wilson went to Saginaw Valley State University in Michigan, where he played football.
 While there, Wilson saw an advertisement for a wrestling school where he trained under Joe Ortega.

 Professional wrestling career

 Independent circuit (1998–present)

 Wilson made his professional wrestling debut in October 1998, where he competed under the ring name, Osyris, a character that Wilson modeled after Big Van Vader and Hulk Hogan.
 Wilson would go on to continue using this name through most of his independent run.

 In 2010, Wilson made his Juggalo Championship Wrestling debut now donning face-paint under the new name, Kongo Kong, a non-talking monster heel.
 The Kongo Kong gimmick was created by JCW co-founder, Violent J.